lightly-ai/lightly/docs/source/index.rst

 Documentation
 ===================================

+.. note:: These pages document the Lightly self-supervised learning library.
+          If you looking for Lightly Worker Solution to easily process millions of samples and run powerful active learning algorithms on your data please follow `Lightly Documentation here <https://lightly-docs.readme.io/>`_.

 Lightly is a computer vision framework for self-supervised learning.

 With Lightly you can train deep learning models using self-supervision.